Agriculture

 1. What is a good salinity level for soil?

-A good salinity level for soil is considered to be below 2 dS/m.
+A good salinity level for soil is below 2 dS/m.

 Many crops can grow in Saline soil such as Barley, cotton, Sugar beet, Sugarcane, Rice, Mustard, Maize, green gram, Sunflower, sesame, Linseed, Bajra etc.

-Total Dissolved Salt (TDS) measures the amount of salt or other dissolved material in the soil.
+Total Dissolved Solids (TDS) measures the amount of salt or other dissolved material in the soil.

 Salinity is the amount of Salt/Sodium component in soil or Water.
-TDS is the device that helps measure the amount of dissolved salt in soil/water.
+TDS is the measurement that helps measure the amount of dissolved salt in soil/water.

 Akshay Pokharkar